Greg Casar

+Casar is the chair of the Congressional Progressive Caucus.
+He is a member of the Squad, which includes six other members who form the furthest-left wing faction of the House Democratic Caucus.

+On August 25, 2025, Casar announced he would seek reelection in the newly-drawn 37th district, instead of his current 35th district, as a result of impending new congressional maps.

 Early life and education

-Gregorio Casar was born in Houston to Mexican immigrants.
-He attended Strake Jesuit College Preparatory, where he ran track.
+Gregorio Eduardo Casar was born on May 4, 1989, in Houston, to two Mexican immigrants and is a Catholic.
+His father was a surgeon.
+He grew up in the enclave of Bellaire and attended Strake Jesuit College Preparatory, where he ran track.
 Casar then earned a Bachelor of Arts degree in political science and social thought from the University of Virginia in 2011.
-He began his activism in college, organizing with Students and Workers United for a Living Wage, which called for the university to pay its workers a higher living wage.
+He began his activism in college, organizing with Students and Workers United for a Living Wage, which called for the university to pay its workers a living wage.

+Early career

 Workers Defense Project

 Before running for office, Casar worked as policy director for the Workers Defense Project (Proyecto Defensa Laboral), where he won victories such as rest and water breaks for construction workers, living wage requirements, and against wage theft.

-Casar joined Workers Defense Project shortly after graduation as a community organizer.
 In 2011, he led the Workers Defense Project efforts to require that construction workers be allowed to take rest and water breaks: ten minutes for each four hours worked, and no more than 3.5 hours without a break.
 Casar also organized against major corporations, including White Lodging, and successfully led the fight to include living wage and other labor protections in an incentives deal the Austin City Council planned to give to Apple.